mikejac/node-red-contrib-google-smarthome/README.md

 #### Add Request Sync
 ~~*Note: I'm almost certain this part is not needed.*~~

 The Request Sync feature allows the nodes in this package to send a request to the Home Graph to send a new SYNC request.
+See [https://developers.google.com/assistant/smarthome/develop/request-sync](Request Sync) for more datails.

 1. Navigate to the [Google Cloud Console API Manager](https://console.developers.google.com/apis) for your project id.
 2. Enable the [HomeGraph API](https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview).
 This will be used to request a new sync and to report the state back to the HomeGraph.